ImmortalSnake/klasa-giveaway/README.md

   For a list of giveaway options [see here](https://immortalsnake.github.io/klasa-giveaway/interfaces/giveawayoptions)

 * It also allows you to define your own locales.
 See [built in en-US Locale](./src/languages/en-US.ts)
-* You may need to enable caching
+* You may need to enable caching for better performance

 ## Contact
 - ImmortalSnake#0449